 Third year students interested in undertaking a more encompassing externship experience may enroll in Denver Law’s Semester in Practice program.
 This cutting-edge, semester-long program allows students to immerse themselves in full-time legal work.
 Under the auspices of supervising attorneys in the workplace, students receive eleven field work credits coupled with a three-credit classroom-based practicum taught by members of the Legal Externship Program faculty.
 The Semester-in-Practice program enhances the traditional doctrinal learning experience by incorporating faculty-monitored real work experience into legal education.

 Crafted to educate students about their professional obligation to perform public service work as practicing attorneys, the PSR is more than a graduation requirement.
 The PSR helps students develop practical lawyering skills by placing them in real work situations while raising awareness among students of meaningful public interest opportunities in the community.
 There are a variety of ways to satisfy the PSR.
 Most students satisfy the PSR by completing a qualifying Legal Externship, a Student Law Office Clinic, or other pre-approved law course with an experiential component.
-Students also have the option of satisfying the PSR through enrollment in a Public Interest Practicum, in which students complete public sector “mini-externships.”
-In this capacity, students are able to give back to the community by working on 50 hour public interest projects for qualifying organizations.
+Students also have the option of satisfying the PSR through enrollment in a Volunteer Legal Experience, in which students complete “mini-externships” at a public sector placement or private firm, provided the work is pro bono.
+In this capacity, students are able to give back to the community by working on 50-hour public interest projects for qualifying organizations.

 The Student Law Office (SLO) is the in-house clinical program of the Sturm College of Law.
 Founded as the “Legal Aid Dispensary” in 1904, the SLO is believed to be one of the oldest clinical programs in the United States.
 With 12 full-time clinical faculty in six clinics, the SLO provides students the opportunity to practice law in a broad range of areas, including civil litigation, criminal defense, environmental law, mediation, community economic development and civil rights.
 Through their work with clients, attorneys, judges, and legislators, clinic students develop their knowledge of substantive law, legal skills and professional values while providing quality legal representation to under-represented individuals and organizations.